The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

 From the trajectories we extract information regarding the expected wall interactions, trajectory times, and develop a novel accumulation index determining the distribution of expected wall interactions in the case of a uniformly seeded domain.
-Example trajectories are shown in figure \ref{HamiltonianNu0pt04} for $\nu=0.04$, where $\beta=0, 0.5$ and $0.99$.} { The trajectories of deterministic swimmers can be split into two groups: trajectories which interact with the walls and trajectories which do not.
-Our interest lies in the former, and we note that each of the wall-interacting trajectories hits the wall at a different angle.
-The shape of the trajectories themselves are dependent upon the elongation of the swimmers as highlighted in figures \ref{HamiltonianNu0pt04} and \ref{HamiltonianNu0pt1}, where the black lines correspond to spherical swimmers ($\beta=0$), the blue-dashed lines correspond to swimmers with shape parameter $\beta=0.5$, and the red dash-dotted lines correspond to $\beta=0.99$.
+Example trajectories are shown in figure \ref{HamiltonianNu0pt04} for $\nu=0.04$, where $\beta=0$,and $\beta=0.99$.} { The shape of the trajectories themselves are dependent upon the elongation of the swimmers as highlighted in figures \ref{HamiltonianNu0pt04} and \ref{HamiltonianNu0pt1}, where the black lines correspond to spherical swimmers ($\beta=0$), and the red dash-dotted lines correspond to $\beta=0.99$.
 Elongated swimmers undergo increasing strain effects, such that swimmers spend extended times oriented with the flow direction ($\theta=0,\pi$).
-With increased elongation, the reorientation in phase-space $\left(\parone{y}{\theta}\right)$ steepen about $\theta=0$ and $\theta=\pi$, thus leading to a change in total area enclosed by trajectories through $\theta=\pi, y=\pm1$ and the cell trajectories upon wall approach.}
+With increased elongation, the reorientation in phase-space $\left(\parone{y}{\theta}\right)$ steepens about $\theta=0$ and $\theta=\pi$, thus leading to a change in total area enclosed by trajectories through $\theta=\pi, y=\pm1$ and the cell trajectories upon wall approach.}

 Supposing there is an initial, uniform distribution over the entire phase plane $\theta\times y\in [0,2\pi)\times [-1,1]$, the { accumulation index, $A_I$, is defined as